katstevens/katstevens.github.io/_posts/2019-11-13-dijkstras-shortest-path-algorithm.md

 author: Kat
 tags: [actual computer science, algorithms]
 ---
+Cast your mind back a couple of decades...

 ## I tied an onion to my belt, it was the style at the time

 At university I was taught all manner of things that were completely irrelevant to my current job of building and maintaining modern web applications.
 Perhaps one day I will need to [interpolate a cubic spline](https://en.wikipedia.org/wiki/Spline_(mathematics)), but so far I have managed without them.
 [Pierre Bézier](https://en.wikipedia.org/wiki/Pierre_B%C3%A9zier) can rest easy.